StanislawNagorski/skeleton/README.md

 # Skeleton - Flutter App Template

 Skeleton is a Flutter application template designed to speed up the development of new projects.
 Before starting work on a new app, you need to update the package name (`namespace`).
+Or delete android and ios folders and run `flutter create .` to generate new ones.

 ## Instructions for Changing the Package Name